arrdem/shelving/doc/helpers.md

 ## shelving.core/random-uuid
 - `(random-uuid & _)`

-Ignores its arguments and returns a random UUID4.ssss
+Ignores its arguments and returns a random UUID (UUID4).

 ## shelving.core/texts->sha-uuid
 - `(texts->sha-uuid & texts)`

 Computes the SHA sum of many texts, truncating it to 128bi and returning a UUID with that value.